zzysh12345/smol-course/3_parameter_efficient_finetuning/lora_adapters.md

 ## Next Steps

 ⏩ Move on to the [Prompt Tuning](prompt_tuning.md) guide to learn how to fine-tune a model with prompt tuning.
-⏩ Move on the [LoRA Adapters Tutorial](./notebooks/finetuning_lora_adapters.ipynb) to learn how to load LoRA adapters.
+⏩ Move on the [Load LoRA Adapters Tutorial](./notebooks/load_lora_adapter.ipynb) to learn how to load LoRA adapters.
-⏭️ Move on to the [LoRA Adapters Tutorial](./notebooks/finetuning_lora_adapters.ipynb) to learn how to fine-tune a model with LoRA adapters.

 # Resources